Florida’s Protection of the Family in an Estate

 - There was a valid marriage at the time of death, and

-In order to receive this allowance, any of the lineal family members that the deceased was obligated or actually supporting must file a request.
+To receive this allowance, any of the lineal family members that the deceased was obligated to or actually supporting must file a request.

 - For tax purposes